Installation

 --enable-fortran

 Include the numerical integration routines RKsuite and optionally DASPK with libomu (see also daspk/README).
 This requires an f77 compiler on your machine.
-Note: The automatic settings done by ./configure are only guesses.
+Note: The automatic settings done by ./configure are for gfortran.
 Please check the variables FORTRAN_* in ./makedefs.

 --enable-mex

 Include MEX S-function interface with Omuses.
-This requires MATLAB(R) and Simulink(R) on your machine for include files declaring data structures and for runtime libs implementing mxArray.
+This requires MATLAB® and Simulink® on your machine for include files declaring data structures and for runtime libs implementing mxArray.

 Additionally you may specify: